pottekkat/personal-website/content/dailies/22-8-23-you-havent-changed-at-all.md

 ---
 title: "#271 You Haven't Changed at All"
-layout: "daily-theme"
 date: 2023-08-22T19:14:37+05:30
 draft: false
-summary: "Why do you always hear, \"You haven't changed at all!\"?"
+summary: 'Why do you always hear, "You haven''t changed at all!"?'
 tags: ["daily log"]
 categories: ["Daily Dose of Pottekkat"]
 ---